GianisTsol/python-p2p/README.md

  ```

-`HOST` (OPTIONAL): The host where the socket run on.
-Dont touch this if you dont have a weird network config.
+`HOST` (OPTIONAL): The host where the socket runs on.
+Don't touch this if you don't have a weird network config.
 Default is "".

-`PORT` (OPTIONAL): the port where the nodes communicate.
+`PORT` (OPTIONAL): The port where the nodes communicates.
 Default 65432

-`FILE_PORT` (OPTIONAL): the port which the server for file transfer is listening on.
-It is optional.
+`FILE_PORT` (OPTIONAL): The port which the server for file transfer is listening on.
 Default 65433

 #### Connection